 Gulf Coast Retirement: Art and Culture

-On the Gulf Coast, you’ll find some fairly large cities with a lot of history, culture, and art.
+On the Gulf Coast, you’ll find fairly large cities with a lot of history, culture, and art.
 People retire to the Gulf Coast when they’re looking for a warmer, more affordable version of their hometowns.
 There are plenty of shows to see, museums to visit, and top-rated restaurants to try.

 Atlantic Coast Retirement: Nature and Shopping

 On the Atlantic Coast of Florida, there are tons of little beach towns as well as large cities like West Palm Beach, Boca Raton, Fort Lauderdale, and Miami.
 In the north, retiring to St. Augustine means living in the oldest city in the U.S.